 Quintin D. Elliott

-He oversees VDOT’s construction and maintenance on more than 11,500 miles of state-maintained roads in the 14-county region.
+Prior to that, he was the administrator of VDOT's Fredericksburg district.
+There, he oversaw VDOT’s construction and maintenance on more than 11,500 miles of state-maintained roads in the 14-county region.

-The Fredericksburg District spans from the increasingly urban Stafford and Spotsylvania counties through the rural Northern Neck to Gloucester and Mathews counties.
+The Fredericksburg district spans from the increasingly urban Stafford and Spotsylvania counties through the rural Northern Neck to Gloucester and Mathews counties.

-Elliott directs approximately 460 employees.
+In Fredericksburg, Elliott directed approximately 460 employees.

 He served as acting district administrator in VDOT’s Culpeper District for a year and as VDOT’s state asset management division administrator from 2002-2007.